bitlabio/carduino/README.md

+# WARNING

+You are on your own.
+I am not responsible for death, injury or damages.
+You have been warned.

 # carduino

-new arduino ECU, headsup display and dyno software
+Arduino ECU, headsup display and dyno software for cars.

 # ARDUINO WIRING